Are sabers sharp or dangerous?

 What is open fencing?

 Practice with other fencers outside a class setting, anytime during operating hours, but not during instructed group sessions.
-Full protective gear and at least one year fencing experience is required for athletes to bout unsupervised.

 Is fencing an Olympic sport?